Working with a buddy IFS style..

 What are you reacting to that makes you feel so urgent about this?

-It seems very important that you respond in this extreme way.
-Can you say more about this?
+It seems very important that you respond in this extreme way—can you say more about this?

 What are you afraid would happen if you didn’t do this?